 To sort the data by any column, just click the column title.
 To sort in descending order, simply click it again.
 To sort by several columns, click their titles in needed order holding SHIFT down.
-Note: This feature always works for query data; for tables, it works only if the field is included in index or if such sorting is supported by used database engine (database inderface).
+Note: This feature always works for query data; for tables, it works only if the field is included in index or if such sorting is supported by used database server or database engine (database inderface).

 To rearrange columns, just click the column title and move it to new place holding left mouse button down.